YidiQin/MOSES/README.md

 prediction.Rdata is a matrix containing gene expression value predicted using train.meth.rda and train.exp.rda.
 TWAS.result.txt is a matrix containing TWAS results.

 * Mode 2: \
-By running function "MethylTWAS_BySummary", users are able to directly use pre-generated coefficients for prediction.
+By running function "MOSES_BySummary", users are able to directly use pre-generated coefficients for prediction.
 To use example data in this mode, users can set "example = T" when running the function.
 An demo of running the function is showed below:
 ```
 MOSES_BySummary(example = F,
            test.meth.file = "/ix/ksoyeon/YQ/data/Yang.meth.rda",